methodphoto/mincc/data/2017/2017-newington.md

 title: "Newington v The Min"
 gameLocation: "Bobbing Court"
 gameDate: "21/05/2017"
+shortReport: "Newington won the toss and inserted The Min who made 130 for 9 wkts (all out)  Newington scored 130 for 3 wkts in reply"
 result: "Newington won by 7 wkts"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Newington won the toss and inserted The Min who made 130-9 (all out)  Newington knocked off the runs for the loss of 3 wkts

 ## The Min Innings